AndrewThien/AndrewThien/README.md

 Love Nature 🌲 Books 📖 and Coding :computer:.

 - 🔭 I’m currently working on mastering Python in some specific aspects, like Artificial Intelligence applications, GUI Programming and RESTful APIs
-- 🌱 I have expertise in using Python, Typescript, React and Djagon and am currently learning other programming languages, like C++, C#
+- 🌱 I have expertise in using Python, Typescript, React and Django and am currently learning other programming languages, like C++, C#
-- 👯 I’m looking to collaborate on innovative programming projects between new and creative programmers around the world
+- 👯 I’m looking to collaborate on innovative programming projects with new and creative programmers around the world
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tri-thien-nguyen/) or [My Email](mailto:anretrithien@gmail.com)